nullify005/manager-cluster-state/README.md

 * service-intesis
 * actually blat the pi's & replace them with this
 * fold the base system provisioning into it?

+## alternative idea

+working through the examples for environment customisation is making me annoyed at just how ugly it could be using kustomize as the method for overlay

+this is annoying because helm basically does this for us, we just need to use it better

+the only issue is that helm references need to be "in a repo of some kind" (which includes OCI) meaning that it's a PITA to reproduce the environment entirely locally without reference to an outside repo or having commits / branches etc.

+the option I'm considering is this:

+* within this repo flux ONLY ever points to helm releases ... except that we still need kustomization overlay for values files etc. ...
+* then use helm to do all the heavy lifting, which feels a little more natural

+do some kind of generation, which tries to abstract away some of the flux bits until we gen the manifests at the end, which themselves are pushed into the repo ...